 If you are looking for glorious junk food, massive, juicy burgers, excellent sides, comic book paraphernalia and bright colours on the wall, thick shakes, great service, and brilliant music, look no further than Atomic Burger up on the wonderful Gloucester Road.
 The sides, starters, and dogs are great, but it’s with the burgers that Atomic made its name.
 Choose from beef, chicken, and veggie as a base, choose your bun, and then there is a long, delicious list of toppings to choose from, with funky names like the ‘Johnny B Bad’ with USA cheese, BBQ onions, a hash brown, Cajun bacon, and Buffalo sauce.
 They have great specials on regularly, like the Cowabunga, which is toppings of pizza sauce, chorizo, cheddar, and fresh chillies!

 The Athenian might just be the best souvlaki and gyro you can get anywhere in the UK!
 Located down on the harbourside, alongside many other small and independent restaurants in converted shipping containers, make sure you take advantage of the Halloumi or pork gyros, they are incredibly delicious, packed full of tasty salad, and lashings of tsatsiki.

 Pinkman’s (Park Street)

 Head on over to Park Street and you’ll find many different independent cafés and coffee shops.
-Bristol is home to quirky and petit places like this, and Pinkman’s is a fine example of everything Bristol does well.
+Bristol is home to quirky and petit places like this, and Pinkman’s is a fine example.
 During the daytime it is a bakery, and a damn fine one at that.
 In fact, it has been voted in the top 25 bakeries in the whole of the UK!
 At night, it turns into a pizza restaurant that is always busy.
-Why not make the most of pastries in the day and a traditional pizza at night at Pinkman’s?

 Bertha’s (Cumberland Road)